pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep4.md

 1. [Step 1: Set Up the Project](/blog/set-up-sveltekit-website)
 2. [Step 2: Install and Configure DaisyUI](/blog/install-configure-daisyui)
 3. [Step 3: Build the Home Page](/blog/build-the-home-page)
-4. (You are here) Build the Blog and Projects Pages
+4. (You are here) Step 4: Build the Blog and Projects Pages
 5. [Step 5: Build the Post Content Page](build-post-content-page)
 6. [Step 6: Adding Transitions and SEO](#)
 7. [Step 7: Deployment on Cloudflare Workers](#)